devdashk66/blogs-writers-thoughts/README.md

-# Create a README.md file with the provided content

-readme_content = """

-# Writers Thoughts
+# Writers Thoughts by Dev

 Welcome to **Writers Thoughts**, a Next.js blog platform where writers can share their thoughts, experiences, and stories.